moeinnm-99/RSI/README.md

 <br><br>

 # Introduction
-<p>RSI Detection Recognition is a computer vision project that aims to detect and recognize RSI From Datas.</p>
+<p>RSI Code is a computer vision project that aims to detect and recognize RSI From Datas.</p>

 <br><br>